zackrdavis/zackrdavis.github.io/fonting-with-gans/text.md

 ])
 ```

-Everything worked as expected after that, and 200 training epochs later, the network was making letter-like images.
+Everything worked as expected after that, and 200 training epochs later, the network was making familiar shapes.
 Because I wasn't using labeled data, these random samples show a mix of recognizable characters and hybrid weirdos.

 ![Two rows of white glyphs on a black background.
 The letters are distorted and unreadable.](weirdos.png "Obageyix loernags!")